eluts15/NG-Zoo-Application/README.md

 2. Update the GUI by adding bootstrap components, make it look nice.

-3. I'll add more to this list as they come.
+3. I'll add more to this list as they come..

 ## Contributing